Do You Have A Toxic Work Environment (And How Do You Fix It)?

 What Is A Toxic Work Environment?

-A toxic work environment is one where negative, antagonistic, or bullying behavior is baked into the very culture.
+A toxic work environment is one where negative, antagonistic, or bullying behaviour is baked into the very culture.
 In a toxic work environment, employees are stressed, communication is limited, blame culture is rife, and people are rewarded (tacitly or explicitly) for unethical, harmful, or nasty attitudes and actions.

 Simultaneously, in a toxic work environment, bosses often show signs of favoritism; rewarding certain individuals (often the more cut-throat, Machiavellian types) for doing whatever it takes to get results, regardless of the human consequences of their actions.